asafiw/simloud-docs/docs/onboarding/connect-to-k8s-aws.md

    - Allows you to connect to Cloudwatch insight to perform centralized log query.
    - Simloud sends all k8s traffic to AWS Cloudwatch log groups - both application and cluster level.
-   - In addition lambda functions are sending logs to AWS Cloudwatch log group.
+   - In addition, lambda functions sends logs to AWS Cloudwatch log group.
-   - Once you press the Cloudwatch logs button this service will be opened in your AWS console with the relevant log groups already selected.
+   - This service will be opened in your AWS console with the relevant log groups already selected, once you press the Cloudwatch logs button .
-   - Please perform the log query according to AWS insight syntax.
+   - Please, perform the log query according to AWS insight syntax.

-5. SSH to pod
+5. SSH to pod.

    - Get list of pods:
      ```